Anne-Madeleine Remuzat: Life

-Anne Remuzat was born at Marseilles, 29 November 1696, into a pious, wealthy family, and was baptized the same day in the Église Notre-Dame-des-Accoules.
+Anne Remuzat was born at Marseille, 29 November 1696, into a pious, wealthy family, and was baptized the same day in the Église Notre-Dame-des-Accoules.
 Her father was a merchant.
-At nine years of age she asked to be allowed to enter the convent of the Visitation.
+At nine years of age, she asked to be allowed to enter the convent of the Visitation.
 After initially refusing, her parents finally allowed her to enter the second Monastery of the Visitation, where one of her relatives was a nun.